rpalo/pq-cli/README.md

 * __hi__: Greets the user
 * __spi__: Displays the SPI surface finish standard for molding
 * __open__: Opens a given file (if that file is in the config file) in its application
+* __cost__: Calculates the cost of a plastic part based on weight, material cost, and markup

 ## Adding Commands
 Currently, the way to add a command is to insert it to the bottom of the `pqcli.py` file.
 Commands should follow the following format: